3. Using Stork

 declined is also unsupported.
 For example, the text

 is not accepted by the search box.

 The search utility automatically recognizes the specified lease type property and communicates with the Kea servers to find leases using appropriate commands.
-Each search attempt may result in several commands to multiple Kea servers.
-Therefore, it may take several seconds or more before Stork displays the search results.
-Suppose some Kea servers are unavailable or return an error.
-In that case, Stork shows leases found on the servers which returned success status, and displays a warning message containing the list of Kea servers that returned an error.
+Each search attempt may result in several commands to multiple Kea servers; therefore, it may take several seconds or more before Stork displays the search results.
+If some Kea servers are unavailable or return an error, Stork shows leases found on the servers which returned success status, and displays a warning message containing the list of Kea servers that returned an error.

-If the same lease is found on two or more Kea servers, the results list contains all that lease occurrences.
-For example, if there is a pair of servers cooperating via HA hooks library, the servers exchange the lease information, and each of them maintains a copy of the lease database.
+If the same lease is found on two or more Kea servers, the results list contains all that lease’s occurrences.
+For example, if there is a pair of servers cooperating via the High Availability hook library, the servers exchange the lease information, and each of them maintains a copy of the lease database.
 In that case, the lease search on these servers typically returns two occurrences of the same lease.

 >) in the

 3.5.8.
 Kea High Availability Status